Carolee Schneemann

-Biography
+Early life and education

 Carolee Schneemann was born Carol Lee Schneiman and raised in Fox Chase, Pennsylvania.
 As a child, her friends described her in retrospect as "a mad pantheist", due to her relationship with, and respect for, nature.
 As a young adult, Schneemann often visited the Philadelphia Museum of Art, where she cited her earliest connections between art and sexuality to her drawings from ages four and five, which she drew on her father's prescription tablets.
 Her family was generally supportive of her naturalness and freeness with her body.
 Schneemann attributed her father's support to the fact that he was a rural physician who had to often deal with the body in various states of health.

 Schneemann was awarded a full scholarship to New York's Bard College.
 She was the first woman from her family to attend college, but her father discouraged her from an art education.
 While at Bard, Schneemann began to realize the differences between male and female perceptions of each other's bodies while serving as a nude model for her boyfriend's portraits and while painting nude self-portraits.
 While on leave from Bard and on a separate scholarship to Columbia University, she met musician James Tenney, who was attending The Juilliard School.

 Her first experience with experimental film was through Stan Brakhage, Schneemann's and Tenney's mutual friend.
 After graduating from Bard in 1962, Schneemann attended the University of Illinois for her graduate degree.

-Schneemann's image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.
+Schneemann's image is included in the iconic 1972 collage Some Living American Women Artists by Mary Beth Edelson.